24 Breathtaking Waterfalls You’ll Find in Oregon

 Are There Any No-Hike Waterfalls in Oregon?

 In addition to mighty Multnomah Falls, the Columbia River Gorge is home to numerous no-hike waterfalls, including Wahkeena Falls and Shepperd’s Dell Falls.
-And hiding on the McKenzie River, Sahalie Falls is a 100-foot-tall stunner that’s sure to take your breath away.
+And hiding on the McKenzie River, Sahalie Falls is a 100-foot-tall stunner that will take your breath away.

 Looking for more no-hike falls in Oregon?
 Read on…